ShahramShakiba/Todo-List/README.md

 **3. Better organization :**<br/>
 A to-do list helps you keep track of all your tasks in one place, making it easier to stay organized and avoid forgetting important tasks.<br/><br/>
 **4. Reduced stress :**<br/>
-When you have a clear plan of what needs to be done, you can avoid feeling overwhelmed or stressed about the amount of work you have to do. <br/>
+When you have a clear plan of what needs to be done, you can avoid feeling overwhelmed or stressed about the amount of work you have to do. <br/><br/>

 ### Video
 https://github.com/ShahramShakiba/todoList/assets/110089830/1a39b1b3-6ebc-4a8c-9ec7-87c0bfb6f568

 <br/>

- ## Stay in touch :
+ ## Stay in touch with me :
  • ` Telegram ` - <a href="https://t.me/ShahramDev">Shahram Shakiba</a> <br/>
  • ` WhatsApp ` - <a href="https://wa.me/message/LM2IMM3ABZ7ZM1">Shahram Shakiba</a> <br/>
  • ` Linkedin ` - <a href="https://www.linkedin.com/in/shahram-shakiba-dev/">Shahram Shakiba</a> <br/>